 The first known escape game venues opened in Japan in 2007, then spread to other countries in Asia and eventually over to Europe and North America.
 The concept was lifted from online escape-room games, which had players trying to solve clues in order to get out of various situations.
 There are now hundreds of venues worldwide.
 In the Montreal area, there are at least 10 companies offering escape games.

-Together with partner Anton Pushkar, who has a background in architecture, they opened the St. Henri location last year.
+Together with partner Anton Pushkar, who has a background in architecture, they opened another location in St. Henri location.
 It has four scenarios that participants have 45 minutes to try and solve.
 The success rate varies depending on which scenario people choose to tackle, but it hovers between five to 40 per cent.

 Without giving too much away, the key to success is perspective, he said.
 “It’s all about how you see things.”

 Reverse said the West Island location allowed them to bring three new scenarios to life, a pirate ship, crazy circus and museum heist.
 There is also a link between the three storylines, creating continuity between the rooms in order to change up the experience and keep people coming back.

 S.Cape Laval is at Centropolis in Laval.
 It features one room where participants have 60 minutes to break a genie’s curse and escape from the lamp he’s trapped you in.
 Team members have to work together to find clues, and solve puzzles and riddles.
 Co-owners Rocky Compierchio and Fabio Coppola got the idea to open their business after travelling in Europe and visiting a similar escape room.

 Coppola, who has a degree in psychology, came up with the story and the concept for the room.
 It took them a year and a half to put it together and work out all the kinks.
 The experience is built for two to eight players.
 Compierchio said they try to engage all five senses, which also makes it more challenging to solve the mystery.
 With so many things going on at the same time, it can be more difficult to differentiate what’s important and what isn’t.